 Laws Regarding Late Fees

-A Maine landlord may charge late fees that do not exceed 4% of the month’s rent so long as the fees are disclosed in the lease (Maine Title 14 6028).
+A Maine landlord may charge late fees that do not exceed 4% of the month’s rent so long as the fees are written in the lease.
+A landlord can collect the late fees 15 days after the date the payment is due.
+(Maine Title 14 § 6028)

 A Maine landlord may charge a tenant up to 12% per annum from the date of the payment plus any court costs and processing charges incurred in relation to a bounced rental check.
 (Maine Title § 14 6071)

 The Rent Control Ordinance went into effect on January 1, 2021 and establishes a base rate rent for all dwelling units in Portland, Maine (including short term rentals).
 The Rent Control Ordinance allows for an increase in rent up to 10% and under the following circumstances:

 - An annual increase percentage that is equal to the change in the Consumer Price Index.

 - Tax rate rent adjustment for property tax rate changes.

 - New tenancy.
 A landlord may increase rent by 5% for new occupancy.

 - If a landlord could have increased rent in previous years but did not, they may now increase rent by this amount at a later date.